 D. Emotional Support Animal Procedures

-- A student who is living in on-campus housing (residence halls or apartments) must make a formal request to the Director of Student Academic Services for an accommodation.
-To make this formal request, the student must submit a completed Student Academic Services Office Request for Services Form
+- A student who is living in on-campus housing (residence halls or apartments) must make a formal request to the Learning Services Coordinator for an accommodation.
+To make this formal request, the student must submit a completed Student Academic Services Office Request for Services For.

 - The review process may take up to 30 days upon receiving completed forms and documentation.
-This timeframe will allow for the Director of Student Academic Services, in collaboration with the Director of Residence Life, and the Director of Counseling Services to make the appropriate accommodations for the requesting student.
+This time-frame will allow for the Learning Services Coordinator, in collaboration with the Director of Residence Life, and the Director of Counseling Services to make the appropriate accommodations for the requesting student.

 - A request may be denied for approval for an Emotional Support Animal if an accommodation is unreasonable.
 An accommodation is unreasonable if it presents an undue financial or administrative burden on the University, or poses a substantial and direct threat to the personal or public safety or to the property of others or constitutes a fundamental alteration of the nature of the service or program.